2024 Dodge Challenger: The New Dodge Challenger Future Electric Muscle Car Review

 Multi-speed transmission

 The Charger Daytona SRT has an eRupt transmission with electromechanical shifting.
-In an August 2022 interview with Motor Authority, Kuniskis disclosed that it was heavier, more expensive, and unable to make the vehicle speedier than the conventional single-speed transmission.
+In an August 2022 interview with the Motor Authority, Kuniskis disclosed that it was heavier, more expensive, and unable to make the vehicle speedier than the conventional single-speed transmission.

 However, this transmission can make the car even more fun to drive.
 In addition, it allows the driver to take advantage of more traction on, say, large, very sticky tires.